mebauer/duckdb-fema-nfip/README.md

     * [Other](#Other)
 * [5.
 Say Hello!](#5-Say-Hello)

+### Disclaimer

+This guide is intended for illustrative purposes only and was created to share methods I’ve found helpful when working with NFIP datasets, particularly within the open source community.
+FEMA does not endorse any of the products mentioned in this guide and makes no claim as to the assurance of their efficacy or to the security of the products.
+See below for the language suggested by OpenFEMA.

-Note: This analysis uses the Federal Emergency Management Agency’s OpenFEMA API, but is not endorsed by FEMA.
+This analysis uses the Federal Emergency Management Agency’s OpenFEMA API, but is not endorsed by FEMA.
 The Federal Government or FEMA cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency's website(s).

+From OpenFEMA:

+>Respect the OpenFEMA API and content on this website.
+Use the Site in a lawful manner.
+Do not modify the Site or attempt to use it to publish or transmit malicious software or content.
+FEMA shall not be liable for any damages resulting from the use of this website, API services, or content.
+Do not attempt to reidentify the individuals whose data may be aggregated.
+We may suspend your access to this website if we feel you have not complied with these terms and conditions.

 Read more about OpenFEMA's [Terms and Conditions](https://www.fema.gov/about/openfema/terms-conditions).